gumaerc-testorg/sts.427-spring-2015/content/pages/readings.md

 Gates, Paul W. _Agriculture and the Civil War_.
 Knopf, 1965.

 Hsieh, Wayne Sei-Siang. _West Pointers and the Civil War: The Old Army in War and Peace_.
 The University of North Carolina Press, 2009.
-ISBN: 9780807832783. \[Preview with [Google Books](http://books.google.com/books?id=e6b3AM0EpnEC&pg=PAfrontcover)\]
+ISBN: 9780807832783. \[Preview with {{% resource_link "cee1e4f6-4b9c-41cd-9aaa-ca573e444997" "Google Books" %}}\]

 Haupt, Herman. _Reminiscences of General Herman Haupt_.
 University of Michigan Library, 1901.